 This one’s right up there when it comes to outdoor heated houses for dogs.
 It comes with a floor heater that keeps dogs warm even during the harshest of winters.
 However, they’re not lagging in the insulation department as well.
 With 2-4 inches of foam insulating every panel in this dog house, it’s easily one of the coziest in the market.
 Not to mention, the self-closing door is certainly a major help in conserving heat in the dog house.

 What customers have loved about this heated dog house is the amount of insulation it provides.
 Even with temperatures below 20 degrees, dogs seem to be happy in this palace.
 With that said, you should bear in mind that this dog house doesn’t come with a fixed floor heater.
 So, the floor heater you get with it is pretty much a heated dog pad.

 Do you have 2 furballs that need to stay warm in the winter?
-If you do, then B&G has just the thing for you.
-This outdoor dog house is good for 2 medium or 1 large dog.
-With 2 doors and a removable partition, it provides enough room to fit a happy couple.
+If you do, then Petmate has just the thing for you.
+This outdoor dog house is good for two medium or one large dog.
+With a single door and a removable partition, it provides enough room to fit a happy couple.
 But what if you just want one dog in there?
 Simple… just remove the partition and you’re good to go.

 Clients are loving how sturdy this solid wood house is.
 When it comes to strength, there’s no better option than outdoor wood dog houses.
 Not to mention, it comes with a quality heater to keep your dogs warm when the mercury drops.

 4. ASL Solutions Hunter Dog House With Floor Heater